 #19 Check your watch with a cannon shot

-According to the tradition every day at 12pm a cannon at the Peter and Paul fortress makes a blank shot.
+According to the tradition, every day at 12 pm a cannon at the Peter and Paul fortress makes a blank shot.
 The tradition goes back to the 18th century when a blank shot was used to announce the beginning and the end of the working day in the city.
-You can hear the shot in the center but the best is to go to the the Naryshkin Bastion of the Peter and Paul fortress where you can actually see the cannon.
+You can hear the shot in the center but the best is to go to the Naryshkin Bastion of the Peter and Paul fortress where you can actually see the cannon.

 #20 Eat a doughnut

 The oldest pyshechnaya (doughnut place) at Bolshaya Konyushennaya st. 25 in the city.
-In this place you’ll travel back in time to the Soviet era as everything here stayed exactly the same it was decades ago my mum used to come here when she was at school.
-Coffee you get from a big aluminium pot in cups without platters, like in Soviet canteens.
-Doughnuts here are the best in the city, usually on weekends and evenings there is a long queue better to come here in the morning or afternoon.
+In this place, you’ll travel back in time to the Soviet era as everything here stayed exactly the same it was decades ago my mum used to come here when she was at school.
+The coffee you get from a big aluminum pot in cups without platters, like in Soviet canteens.
+Doughnuts here are the best in the city, usually, on weekends and evenings, there is a long queue better to come here in the morning or afternoon.
 A cup of coffee/tea and four doughnuts will cost you RUB100/US$1,6.

 #21 Visit the Museum of Torture Instruments of the Middle Ages

 inside Peter and Paul’s fortress.
 This one I skipped but my husband went there and was quite “impressed” with all the equipment.
 It’s not for faint-hearted and definitely not for children there is an age limit anyway.
 There are about 60 different instruments here; Iron Maiden, Spanish Boot, Inquisition Chair, etc. Entrance fee RUB200/US$3.

 #22 Paddle around the city on a SUP